digital-entropy/yalr/readme.md

 }
 ```

-The route above is equal with
+This route is equivalent to:

 ```php
 Route::get('/', [